dieterich-lab/rp-bp/docs/source/howto-qc.rst

     summarize-rpbp-profile-construction <config> [options]

-With the ``-c/--create-fastqc-reports`` flag, `FastQC <https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_ reports are be created.
-For all options, consult the `API <api.html>`_.
+For all options, consult the API for :ref:`api_profile`.

 Required input
 """"""""""""""

-Output files from the *ORF profile construction* step.
+Output files from the :ref:`run_profile` step.

-Output files
+Expected output
-""""""""""""
+"""""""""""""""

 The base path for these files is: *<riboseq_data>/analysis/profile_construction*.